Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   Other students (Slack Code Institute Workspace) on the Full Stack Developer Course, via the [Slack Communication Platform](https://slack.com/intl/en-gb/)

 ### Version control

+Amendments and updates to the website files ahve been recorderd below for each GitPod load into the GitHub repository.
+Each GitPod load has been annotated with a high level summary of the updates and changes made fo each load.

 -   #### V1.0 Initial commit.
 -   #### V1.1 Added header image, navbar and header text.